 It also offers more advanced plans.
 The Pro option will cost you $13.95, for example, and is better suited for websites with higher traffic, such as e-commerce businesses.

 DreamHost might be an intelligent choice if you’re looking for a dedicated WordPress support team.
 Its team is trained explicitly in WordPress issues to help meet your needs.

 The support team is also in-house.
 This means you don’t have to worry about being outsourced to an unfamiliar company.
 You can access this support around the clock through email.
 A live chat function is also available if you want a quicker response:

 In terms of cost, DreamHost is one of the cheaper options.
 Its WordPress-specific pricing starts at just $1.99 per month for a very basic package.
-Other plans come with larger price tags and more features, so there’s room to scale up if your needs change.
+Other plans come with larger price In WordPress, tags are a taxonomy used to classify and organize posts.
+They are similar to categories, but unl...
+More and more features, so there’s room to scale up if your needs change.

 SiteGround boasts impressively quick response times for its customer service.
 You can access it through a 24/7 help center.
 Just like with DreamHost, you’ll be able to talk with WordPress experts who can help you out: